wallee-payment/android-sdk-demo-app/README.md

 ```

 ## Launch the Wallee Payment SDK
-Based on the token obtained at Create Token step (TODO: DANIELA), the Wallee Payment SDK is launched
+Based on the token obtained at [Create Token step](#create-token), the Wallee Payment SDK is launched
-and the payment method can be choose.
+and the payment method can be chosen.

 ```
 fun launchSdkFromActivity(token: String) {